elvah-hub/charge-sdk-ios/README.md

 ### Start Charging

-When you want to resolve a charge offer and start the payment and charging flow, you can pass the `ChargeOffer` object to the `chargePresentation(chargeOffer:)` view modifier.
+When you want to resolve a charge offer and start the payment and charge flow, you can pass the `ChargeOffer` object to the `chargePresentation(chargeOffer:)` view modifier.
 The presented modal view will automatically sign the offer and guide the user through the next steps.

 ```swift
 import ElvahCharge